The Greenhouses at UGA

 Research Projects Space

-Faculty and students should submit requests for research space to Michael Boyd on the forms provided.
+Faculty and students should submit requests for research space to Michael Boyd on the forms provided below.
 Project size and duration, current space availability, past performance, request lead-time and project importance are all considered when allocating space.
 Every effort will be made to provide space to all those who need it.
 Priority will be given to faculty, students, and staff in the Plant Biology Department.

 First time users of the greenhouse facility should schedule an orientation session with the greenhouse manager before starting their projects.
 Keys will be issued by the manager, and should be returned promptly at the end of the project.
 Any delays in the completion date should be discussed as soon as possible.